Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 ## In Class Activity I (30 min)

 [Space Junk](https://github.com/Make-School-Courses/MOB-2.2-Game-Development/blob/master/Lessons/01-Intro-iOS-Game-Development/assignments/activity_1_space_junk.md)

-Intro to Astro Junk...
+Intro to AstroJunk...

-< Intro the game...explain how it will look, what it will be used for...
-Demo the finished game...

->

-< TODO: students to create all sprites, etc., needed in game that have been covered in TTs up to now >

-## < Movement > - Overview/TT II (20 min)
+## Movement (20 min)

 ### The 2D Coordinate System
 In 2D graphics, we deal with space that only has two dimensions: the X and Y axes.

 - X axis &mdash; Horizontal, left-to-right axis.
 - Y axis &mdash; Vertical axis.
-Runs from botton to top.
+Runs from bottom to top.

 We call this the "2D Coordinate System."